mscdw/Duke-Backend/System Diagram.md

 #### 4. Database & Data Management

-- MongoDB-compatible database recommended, with AWS DocumentDB preferred.
+- MongoDB-compatible AWS DocumentDB will be used.
-- MongoDB container on EKS as fallback if DocumentDB is infeasible.
 - Duke IT owns backup and recovery of S3 (images) and DocumentDB/MongoDB (metadata and reports).
 - Rekognition Face Collection is ephemeral; images can be re-indexed from S3 as needed.